 Blue-Headed Pionus Parrot

 The blue-headed pionus is the smallest of all pionus parrots.
 It reaches between 10-12 inches in length and weighs 250 grams.
-These birds are relatively stocky, so they sometimes look larger than what they actually are.
+These birds are relatively stocky, so they sometimes look larger.

 Pionus parrots sometimes scream, but they have a low volume level, meaning they shouldn’t disturb your neighbors.
 They’re known for being one of the quietest small parrots.

 Even though they have a reputation for being independent, that doesn’t mean they don’t bond with their owners.
-They’re quieter and easy-going than some other parrot species, but they enjoy playing with toys and their owners from time to time.
+They’re quieter and easy-going than some other parrot species, but they enjoy playing with toys and their owners.

 This isn’t necessarily a bad thing, as it means they’ll fit in better with families looking for a more relaxed pet.

 According to the American Federation of Aviculture, Hahn’s macaws, or the red-shouldered macaw, are the smallest of all macaws and are part of the mini macaw parrot group.

 Despite their miniature 12-14 inch stature, Hahn’s macaws are powerful birds with strong beaks and jaws.
 They can bite through flimsy cages.

-Hahn’s macaws also only weigh between 140 to 165 grams.
-They’re light birds and, as such, don’t need too large a cage.
+Hahn’s macaws weigh between 140 to 165 grams.
+They’re light birds that don’t need too large a cage.
 The minimum cage size should be 34” wide x 24” deep x 36” tall.

-Also, even though these parrots are small, they’re noisy.
-They scream a lot, especially when they’re frightened, and frequently vocalize.
+Although these parrots are small, they’re noisy.
+They scream a lot, especially when they’re frightened.
 This means they’re not well-suited to apartments.
-However, they’re entertaining birds who enjoy being as active as possible and spending time with their owners.
+However, they’re entertaining birds who enjoy being active.

 Alongside budgies and lovebirds, cockatiels are one of the most popular bird pets.
-They’re slightly larger than other pet parrots, reaching 13 to 15 inches in length, but they’re excellent beginner birds as they’re easy to look after.
+They reach 13 to 15 inches in length, but they’re good beginner birds as they’re easy to look after.